JoshuaBolitho/Single-Page-Boilerplate/README.md

 #### Key features :

   - ES6 module support using [babel] and [browserify].
-  - [SASS] for CSS preprocessing and [autoprefixer] as a post processor.
+  - [SASS] for CSS preprocessing and [autoprefixer] for handling browser vendor prefixes.
-  - [Browsersync] for serving the site locally, with auto reloads on file changes.
+  - [Browsersync] for serving the site locally, with auto reload set on file changes.

 #### Installation :